 New Bern Fire-Rescue categorizes Fire Prevention Education in the following areas: Fire Prevention Week, Kid’s Fire Safety House, Safety Troupe (Clowns), and Puppets and Robots.

 Fire Prevention Week Every year in October, the Fire Prevention Bureau recognizes National Fire Prevention Week.
 This affords fire department personnel the opportunity to deliver fire prevention and fire safety messages to the city's elementary and private schools.
-Age-appropropriate educational messages are taught to each grade level through means such as puppetry, mobile fire safety house, clowns, classroom lectures, and games (i.e., Fire Jeopardy).
+Age-appropropriate educational messages are taught to each grade level through means such as puppetry, the mobile fire safety house, clowns, classroom lectures, and games (i.e., Fire Jeopardy).
 In addition, children receive handout materials and small tokens emphasizing the need for fire prevention and fire safety education.

 Kid's Fire Safety House